-Please understand that when the van is searched (and there could be check points) and someone has illegal substances, we all may go to jail.
-You have been asked to sign a liability waiver that includes, in part, a statement that you agree to keep to the standards of a Drug Free Workplace.
+Please understand that you have been asked to sign a liability waiver that includes, in part, a statement that you agree to keep to the standards of a Drug Free Workplace.

-Please respect the laws of Malta, Italy, and the U.S.A., and understand that by engaging in illegal activities, you would be putting all of us in jeopardy.
+Please respect the laws of Italy and the U.S.A., and understand that by engaging in illegal activities, you would be putting all of us in jeopardy.